8 Things Teachers Need if We Want To Save Education in 2024

 “I feel that ‘education’ has improved.
 However, what’s holding things back are things beyond an educator’s control.
 Being called groomers/indoctrinators by society.
 Parents screaming for book bans on stuff they clearly haven’t read.
 No discipline at home.
 Devices.
 State testing.” —Maria

-Our community gives voice to what teachers are feeling on a larger scale.
+The We Are Teachers community seems to reflect what teachers are feeling on a larger scale.
 A recent survey from the Pew Research Center found:

 • 82% of teachers said that “the state of public K-12 education has gotten worse in the past five years.”